kvweldon/AZURE-SOC/README.md

 ## Introduction

 In this project, I demonstrate my working knowledge of the Azure cloud platform.
-First, I build a mini honeynet within Azure and ingest log sources from various resources, including two Virtual Machines, a Storage Account and a Key Vault, into a Log Analytics workspace.
+First, I built a mini honeynet within Azure and ingested log sources from various resources, including two Virtual Machines, a Storage Account and a Key Vault, into a Log Analytics workspace.
 This is used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-To assess the security posture, I measure pertinent security metrics within the vulnerable environment for a 24 hour duration.
-I then implent security controls to harden the environment, measure the same metrics for another 24 hours, then show the results below.
-The metrics I will show are:
+To assess the security posture, I measured pertinent security metrics within the vulnerable environment for a 24 hour duration.
+I then implented security controls to harden the environment, measure the same metrics for another 24 hours, then show the results below.
+The metrics showed are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)